vothane/aceshigh/README.md

 demo

-open a JRuby terminal (if using rvm: rvm use jruby)
+open a JRuby terminal (if using rvm: rvm use jruby or chruby ruby if using  chruby)

 go inside the aceshigh dir and type